RAI-SCC/ResNet/README.md

 ### Energy Consumption During Training

-Two approaches of scaling experiments were performed: Maintaining a constant dataset size during increasing the GPU count and a linearly increasing dataset size with increasing GPU count.
+Two approaches of scaling experiments were performed: Maintaining a constant dataset size while increasing the GPU count and a linearly increasing dataset size with increasing GPU count.
-For both, the GBS or LBS was scaled during scaling the GPU count.
+For both, the GBS or LBS was scaled while scaling the GPU count.
 The training time, Top1 error, and energy consumption were tracked.

 ### Time Profiling of Training Phases